QUINTIN-Killian/42sh/README.md

 # 42sh-private
-Personal repository for the EPITECH 42sh project.
+Private repository for the EPITECH 42sh project.